-Information regarding the Equity in Athletics Disclosure Act (Section 360B of Public Law 103-382) is available for inspection upon request from the Ranger College Financial Aid Office.
+Information regarding the Equity in Athletics Disclosure Act (Section 360B of Public Law 103-382) is available for inspection on the Ranger College website.

 Scholarships are available in all offered sports.
 For additional information, contact the Athletics Director or Head Coach.
 Admission requirements to Ranger College are the same for all students.